mfokeefe/mfokeefe.github.io/content/research/index.md

 [__Unilateral Market Power in Financial Transmission Rights Auctions__](papers/ftr3.pdf)
 <br>
-July 2024.
-Revision requested at *The Energy Journal*
+October 2024.
+Under review.

 <div style="font-size: 0.9em; margin-left: 25px; text-align: justify;">
 This paper explores market participants' incentives to exercise unilateral market power in financial transmission rights (FTR) auctions.
 I present a model of strategic bidding in FTR auctions that illustrates how the standard market clearing mechanism for FTR auctions can facilitate substantial cross-path competition, limiting the profitability of demand reduction.
-Simulation evidence suggests that unilateral market power may contribute relatively little to persistent auction revenue shortfalls.
-These findings highlight potential adverse effects of proposed market reforms such as decentralized FTR sales and bidding-path restrictions.
+Simulation evidence suggests that this force dramatically reduces rents from unilateral market power relative to other sources of auction revenue shortfalls.
+Proposed market reforms such as decentralized FTR sales and bidding-path restrictions that weaken cross-path competition could potentially worsen shortfalls.
 </div>